 The friendly chicken cage, on the other hand, increased their egg production by 160%.
 They were more passive and they worked well together.

-The results of the experiment are interesting because they show that promoting competition may not be the optimal way to increase work production.
+The results of the experiment are interesting because they show that promoting competition may not be the optimal way to increase work productivity.

-For the past 50 years, we’ve run most organisations along the super-chicken model, assuming that picking the superstars – the brightest and most knowledgeable people – and giving them all the resources and the power is the key to achieving success.
+For the past 50 years, we’ve run most organisations along with the super-chicken model, assuming that picking the superstars – the brightest and most knowledgeable people – and giving them all the resources and the power is the key to achieving success.
 The result has been just the same as in William Muir’s experiment: aggression, dysfunction and waste.

 The super-chickens are talented, but they also get ahead at the expense of their coworkers by taking credit and suppressing others.